camptocamp/c2cgeoportal/doc/developer/build_release.rst

 Create the new demo
 -------------------

-Create the new demo on OpenShift
+Create the new demo on Kubernetes

 Use the new demo
 ----------------